-No; there is no impact to your mortgage rate.
+No; there is no impact on your mortgage rate.
 It might have an impact on your loan approval tough.
 If the lender reviews your inspection report and sees notable property damage they may turn down your loan application altogether.

 Tip On Completing The Home Inspection

 Be sure to shop around and ask questions.
 In fact, call at least three to four inspectors and make sure you ask them some good questions about what they do and what to expect.
 And if one or two of them seem like they’re “too busy” to answer your questions then just move on to the next.
-Hiring the right Home Inspector is an important part of the home buying process.
+Hiring the right Home Inspector is an important part of the home-buying process.